dfmoralesb/MPE_tutorials/tutorials/ML.md

 We will now perform a bootstrap analysis to identify which nodes in the phylogeny are more or less trustworthy.

-* To see again the available options in IQ-TREE type:
+* To see the available options in IQ-TREE again, type:

 		iqtree --help

 * Scroll towards the top of the help text; there, you should find two sections titled "ULTRAFAST BOOTSTRAP/JACKKNIFE" and "NON-PARAMETRIC BOOTSTRAP/JACKKNIFE".
-In this occasion we are going to use the `-B` option to perform [Ultrafast Bootstrap](https://academic.oup.com/mbe/article/35/2/518/4565479) which is a significantly fast implementation of the standard non-parametric bootstrap [Felsenstein, 1986](https://doi.org/10.1111/j.1558-5646.1985.tb00420.x).
-IQ-TREE recommends a a minimum of 1,000 replicates, but IQ-TREE will automatically reduce this number if it detects that the resulting node-support values are stable also after a lower number of replicates.
+In this occasion, we are going to use the `-B` option to perform [Ultrafast Bootstrap](https://academic.oup.com/mbe/article/35/2/518/4565479), which is a significantly fast implementation of the standard non-parametric bootstrap [Felsenstein, 1986](https://doi.org/10.1111/j.1558-5646.1985.tb00420.x).
+IQ-TREE recommends a minimum of 1,000 replicates, but IQ-TREE will automatically reduce this number if it detects that the resulting node-support values are stable after a lower number of replicates.

 		 iqtree  -s 4471.aln.clipkit -B 1000 --prefix 4471.aln.clipkit.bootstrap -T 4